Heath MacDonald: Political career

-On June 21, 2021, MacDonald announced he would seek the nomination to run for the federal Liberal party in Malpeque.
+On June 21, 2021, MacDonald announced he would seek the nomination to run for the federal Liberal Party in Malpeque.
 He won the nomination later that summer and was elected in the 2021 federal election.

-On May 13, 2025, MacDonald was put into cabinet by Prime Minister Mark Carney, as part of the 30th Canadian Ministry.
-He was appointed as Minister of Agriculture and Agri-Food Canada.
-MacDonald had previously served on the houses agriculture committee, finance committee, and chair of the public safety and national security committee prior to entering cabinet.
+On May 13, 2025, MacDonald was appointed as Minister of Agriculture and Agri-Food.
+MacDonald had previously served on the agriculture committee, finance committee, and chair of the public safety and national security committee prior to entering cabinet.